loafoe/hubot-matteruser/README.md

 Use this [Hubot](https://github.com/github/hubot) Adapter to connect to your Mattermost server.
 You can invite your bot to any channel just as a regular user.
 It will listen and perform your commands.
 The adapter uses [mattermost-client](https://github.com/loafoe/mattermost-client) for all low level Mattermost communication.

+### Try out the Hubot demo

+You can try out Hubot by joining the Mattermost community server and joining the Hubot channel:

+1. Create an account on the Mattermost nightly builds server at https://pre-release.mattermost.com/
+2. Join the "Hubot" channel
+3. Type `hubot help` for instructions

 ## Installation